Modern Git Cheat Sheet

 git add .

-git commit -m "Add dark theme to GUI"
+git commit -m "Add dark theme to settings page"

 git add .